Kalaw Lagaw Ya: Kauřařaigau Ya phonology

-The following summary of the phonology of Old Kauraregau Ya is compiled from MacGillivray (1852), Brierly (in Moore 1978), Ray and Haddon (1897) and Ray (1907).
+The following summary of the phonology of Kauraregau Ya (Old Kaiwaligau Ya [OKY]) is compiled from MacGillivray (1852), Brierly (in Moore 1978), Ray and Haddon (1897) and Ray (1907).
 In general, there does not to appear to have been any great phonological difference between OKY and the modern dialects of Kalau Lagau Ya (apart from the retention of ř).

 Stress

-Stress appears to have been similar to that of the modern dialects, with stress patterns being most similar to that of modern Bœigu and Ngœrupai speech, the most conservative dialects in this respect.
+Stress appears to have been similar to that of the modern dialects, with stress patterns being most similar to that of modern Bœigu and Nœrupai speech, the most conservative dialects in this respect.
 In the following the standardised forms are in bold.